cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 secret_credentials
-: Application credentials which require secrecy and authentication.
+: OPAQUE credentials which require secrecy and authentication.

 cleartext_credentials
-: Application credentials which require authentication.
+: OPAQUE credentials which require authentication but not secrecy.

 Additionally, we assume helper functions `SerializeExtensions` and `DeserializeExtensions`
 which translate a list of `CredentialExtension` structures to and from a unique byte string